trevordbunch/cis411_lab0/labreports/LAB_CuriousOcean.md

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?

+.circleci/config.yml is making a new branch and merges it into a new folder for you to use.

 - What do the various sections on the config file do?

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?